Writing programs is not the only thing I do. Below you will find some of the other products of my insanity. :-)

 Ultima Sheet Music

 Tired of replaying your Final Fantasy Piano Collection for the billionth time?
 Rejoyce!
 I have typeset some memorable tunes from the Ultima game series for your playing pleasure.
-All of the sheet music below was transcribed from MIDI files found on the Internet (here, for example) using GNU Lilypond and is arranged for piano and/or organ (2 manuals and bass pedals).
-The files are in PostScript format and each about 20-30k in size.
-I've left out tempo specifications and used dynamic and articulation marks very sparingly, so you should refer to the original MIDI files when in doubt.
+All of the sheet music below was transcribed from MIDI files found on the Internet using GNU Lilypond and is arranged for piano and/or organ (2 manuals and bass pedals).
+I've left out tempo specifications and used dynamic and articulation marks very sparingly, so you should refer to the original tunes when in doubt.
 Enjoy!

 All music is Copyright © Origin Systems, Inc.